One of a flood of early recordings that established “Autumn in New York” as a standard.

 The U.S. and Great Britain fought the War of 1812.
 Tchaikovsky composed the 1812 Overture, but it commemorates a different war.

-The 4th of July celebration doesn’t have anything to do with the War of 1812, either.
+The 4th of July celebration has nothing to do with the War of 1812, either.
 So why does the 1812 Overture so often accompany the 4th of July fireworks display?

 It had to jump through one more hoop before it could fit with Independence Day.
-American popular culture had to wrest the piece from its original association.
+American popular culture had to wrest the piece from association with Russia.
 Continue reading

 The local newspaper had an article about a concert called orKIDstra.
 It combined building both literacy skills and enthusiasm for classical music in preschoolers.